wumbomumbo/SocketTLS/README.md

 ### Credits

 Feel free to use and modify this library as per the MIT License.
-Though credit would be appreciated :)
+Credit would be appreciated :)